-But in November ’56, Soviet tanks rolled into Budapest to quell the Hungarian Uprising.
+But in November 1956, Soviet tanks rolled into Budapest to quell the Hungarian Uprising.
 Now the Honved players, on tour in the west to prepare for the away leg in Bilbao, couldn’t return home and didn’t know if their loved ones were safe.

 Down to 10 men and with an outfield player in goal, Honved fell 3-1 behind, but the greatest team of its generation rallied together for one last hurrah: Laszlo Budai pulled one back and then Puskas headed the equaliser.
 Honved tried everything to score the winner that would’ve forced a play-off, but the Basques held on.

 2. Benfica 5-3 Real Madrid (May 2, 1962)

-Madrid’s 7-3 victory over Eintracht Frankfurt at Hampden Park in 1960 is more celebrated, but this game was the better final because it was close, thrilling and symbolic.
+Real Madrid (opens in new tab)’s 7-3 victory over Eintracht Frankfurt at Hampden Park in 1960 is more celebrated, but this game was the better final because it was close, thrilling and symbolic.
 On what came to be known as The Night Of The Long Shots, an ageing Madrid team tried to wrestle back the trophy they had won in five of the preceding six years from the young and enthusiastic Portuguese outfit.

-But Mario Coluna equalised with a 30-yarder, before the pace and power of a young Eusebio decided the game, as he put Benfica ahead from the spot and added a fifth from a free-kick.
+But Mario Coluna equalised with a 30-yarder, before the pace and power of a young Eusebio decided the game, as he put Benfica (opens in new tab) ahead from the spot and added a fifth from a free-kick.
 At the final whistle, fans invaded the pitch and carried Eusebio on their shoulders.